 Travelling during COVID-19

-As in the UK, masks must be worn in enclosed public areas, such as shops, public transport and in your hotel.
+Masks must be worn in all enclosed public areas, such as shops, public transport and in your hotel.
 These are mandatory for those over 12 years old; masks are also required when you are in vehicles such as a PT Ski minibus or taxi.

 In your hotel you may notice a few changes.
 Tables in the restaurant will be more spaced out or may have partitions between them.
-It will be table service only in the restaurant and bar.
 Once seated you may remove your mask; however, when moving around the hotel a mask must be worn.
 Under their ‘2G+’ rule anyone double vaccinated adult (16+) who has not had a vaccination (or booster) or recovered from COVID in the last 4 months, needs to present a negative lateral flow test to enter the wellness and fitness areas of the hotel.
 The hotel will restrict the number of people in the swimming pool and spa area at any one time.

 Thankfully as skiing is an outdoor activity, the most crucial part of your holiday will remain largely unchanged.
-For the cable cars to get up the mountain you will need to social distance should there be a queue and wear a mask once inside the building and in the cable car; social distancing is not required in the cable car as masks suffice.
+For the cable cars to get up the mountain you may need to social distance should there be a queue and wear a mask once inside the building and in the cable car; social distancing is not required in the cable car as masks suffice.
 Other lifts such as 4/6 person bubbles, chairlifts and T-bars also require the wearing of masks in the queue and on the lift.